 What the event is like:

-- We don’t always run on time but we try really hard to do so.
+- We don’t always run on time.

 - All the information is on the website – please check there (and here) first.
 Check out your event’s links to see everything from venue to schedule and sponsors to what other products will be there.
 Look at this page and the emails we send you for more information.